“Life is too short, take nothing for granted”

 - I didn’t think I would ever have a permanent colostomy but I do.

-Loss causes us to re-evaluate everything.
-That’s not a bad thing, especially if it leads us to focusing on what we still have.
+Loss definitely causes us to re-evaluate everything.
+It’s not a bad thing, especially if it leads us to focusing on what we still have.

 My gratitude for having a functioning mind is huge.
 There’s an underlying reason for that.